China - state flag

 south, pile houses were widespread.

-There were two main cultures: a central-western one on the Huang He River and
+According to a2zgov, there were two main cultures: a central-western one on the Huang He River and

 the tributary Wei He River and one east-southeast along the east coast.
 The